 The fruity part of the nut, when crushed, results in a vegetable oil that can be used in soap-making, cooking, and skin and hair care.
 The oil extracted has a relatively high melting point and is used in rural areas in the making of foods, traditional drugs and cosmetics.
 Shea is mainly exported as smoked kernels and can be used as an extender in chocolate as its properties are similar to cocoa butter.

 Although in the last few years, Shea butter has become popular in the US, it has been used by the women of West Africa for centuries.
-Shea butter can also help to protect the skin against the damaging effects of the sun, while repairing cellular degeneration.
+Shea butter can also help to protect the skin against the damaging effects of the sun, while repairing cellular degeneration, in this case, we recommend to buy peptides and use them along with it.
 It contains vitamins A and E, and has demonstrated both antimicrobial (kills or inhibits the growth of microorganisms such as bacteria, fungi, or protozoa), and anti-inflammatory properties.

 In most parts of West Africa, destruction of the Shea tree is prohibited because the nut provides a valuable source of food, medicine, and income for the population.
 In fact, Shea butter is sometimes referred to as “women’s gold” in Africa, because so many women are employed in the production of Shea butter.